-Do you find clothes shopping so boring?
+Do you think clothes shopping is boring?

 Being in a public place like a mall or department store totally exhausts me.
 I shop for others on-line.
 When I need clothes I buy used.